Anders429/doc_item/README.md

 [![MSRV](https://img.shields.io/badge/rustc-1.50.0+-yellow.svg)](#minimum-supported-rust-version)
 [![License](https://img.shields.io/crates/l/doc_item)](#license)

-Attributes for enhancing documentation.
+Attributes for item-level documentation customization.

-This crate provides attributes for defining docboxes, making items semi-transparent, and defining `since` spans in documentation.
+This crate provides attributes for adding various features to items when they are documented by `rustdoc`.
+This includes defining item-info docboxes, annotating an item's minimum version, and marking an item to be displayed as semi-transparent on module lists.

 This allows for enhanced documentation, similar to what is done in the standard library with the [`staged_api`](https://doc.rust-lang.org/beta/unstable-book/language-features/staged-api.html) feature and what is available on nightly with the [`doc_cfg`](https://doc.rust-lang.org/beta/unstable-book/language-features/doc-cfg.html) feature.